 Proposals must follow the format in the application RPSF provides; please do not leave a section(s) blank.

 Applicants must discuss the feasibility and the implementation of the proposal with the appropriate Building Administrator.
 Comments from the Building Administrator and the date reviewed must be included on the first page of the application.

 Technology purchases must obtain the approval of the Technology Support Services Coordinator.
 The name and date reviewed must be on the first page.

 One Project Director must be a district staff member.

 Proposals must define SMART (Specific, Measurable, Attainable.
 Realistic & Time-bound) goals in detail.

 Proposals must stress positive long-term impacts that align with Rochester Public School's mission.

-In addition, grant recipients are required to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff meeting, in a Moodle lesson or at the district share fair.
+In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants at a school board meeting or at a district fair.